BradleyC/docs_canopy/docs/index.md

 # Tokenomics
 Canopy has its own token, which should start at a very low cost.
 Users should feel like creation and curation costs anything from pocket change to lunch money, and _not more_.

+We are currently investigating techniques in bonding curves, with the goal of being able to manage the value of the Canopy token.
+We would like to keep the value of the Canopy token relatively stable vs fiat currencies, with a small and consistent rate of inflation.

-Creating a Canopy will cost some money, and include some number of user accounts seeded with token.
+Creating a Canopy may cost some money, and include some number of user accounts seeded with token.

 Creation and curation, the two primary member activities, are positive economic activities.
 The more posts created, the more votes cast in curation, the more valuable the Canopy economy will be.